 1. Have a Windows XP SP3 installation disc handy.
 If you don't have one go here to download a copy.
 You will need a blank CD or DVD to burn this file to one of these discs to use it.
-For the CD key go here.
-If you like using Outlook Express then be aware that this version does not have Outlook Express included with it.
+This version is already activated.

 a).
-To burn Windows XP Black Edition to a CD or DVD get this software to burn the ISO file to disc.
-DO NOT BURN THE ACTUAL FILE AS AN ISO TO THE DISC.
+To burn Windows XP SP3 to a CD or DVD get this software to burn the ISO file to disc.
+DO NOT BURN THE ACTUAL Windows XP FILE AS AN ISO TO THE DISC.
 It won't work.

 b).
 After downloading ImgBurn install it onto your computer by double clicking this file (that you just downloaded).